 Network Management and Control.
-We own and operate network management control centers in McLean, Virginia, London and Sydney and, with the Telegroup acquisition, in Cedar Rapids, Iowa, which are used to monitor and control a majority of the switches and other transmission equipment used in our network.
+We own and operate network management control centers in McLean, Virginia, London and Sydney which are used to monitor and control a majority of the switches and other transmission equipment used in our network.
 These network management control centers operate seven days a week, 24 hours per day, 365 days a year.
 In Canada, Tokyo and Frankfurt, we currently monitor and control each switch locally.
 We are using a portion of the net proceeds of the offering of the notes to be exchanged to upgrade the existing network management control centers so that they can monitor all of our switching and other transmission equipment throughout the entire network.

 Planned Expansion of Network.
-We recently installed and commenced operating an international gateway switch in Paris.
+We are currently installing an international gateway switch in Paris, France.
 By the end of 2000, we intend to add up to 11 additional switches in Europe, one switch in North America and one switch in Japan.
 Additionally, we intend to continue to invest in additional switches and points of presence in major metropolitan areas of our principal service regions as the traffic usage warrants the expenditure.
-We also intend to acquire capacity in terrestrial and undersea fiber optic cable systems in our principal service regions, particularly in North America and Europe, by the end of 1999.
+We also intend to acquire capacity in terrestrial and undersea fiber optic cable systems in our principal service regions, particularly in North America and Europe.
+Moreover, so as to position us to provide data and Internet transmission services, in addition to voice services, to and from primarily post, telephone and telegraph operators, other telecommunications carriers and Internet service providers in Latin America and the Pacific Rim by the end of 1999, we expect to expand our global satellite coverage by constructing an additional satellite earth station on each of the east and west coasts of the United States and by purchasing capacity on international satellites.